jeremyckahn/rekapi/docs/api.kapi_actor.md

 Kapi.Actor.prototype.keyframe (when, position, opt_easing)
 ````

-Create a keyframe for the `Actor`.  `when` defines where in the animation to place the keyframe, in milliseconds (assumes that `0` is when the animation began).
-The animation length will automatically "grow" to accommodate any keyframe position.
+Create a keyframe for the `Actor`.  `when` defines where in the animation to
+place the keyframe, in milliseconds (assumes that `0` is when the animation
+began).
+The animation length will automatically "grow" to accommodate any
+keyframe position.

-`position` should contain all of the properties that define the keyframe's state.
-These properties can be any value that can be tweened by [Shifty](https://github.com/jeremyckahn/shifty) (numbers, color strings, CSS properties).
+`position` should contain all of the properties that define the keyframe's
+state.
+These properties can be any value that can be tweened by
+[Shifty](https://github.com/jeremyckahn/shifty) (numbers, color strings, CSS
+properties).

+__Note:__ Internally, this creates a one or more `Kapi.KeyframeProperty`s and
+places them on a "track."

 `opt_easing`, if specified, can be a string or an Object.
-If it's a string, all properties in `position` will have the same easing formula applied to them.
+If it's a string,
+all properties in `position` will have the same easing formula applied to them.
 Like this:

-__Note:__ Internally, this creates a one or more `Kapi.KeyframeProperty`s and places them on a "track."
-Any previously added/tracked properties that were not defined in `position` are inferred from previous, corresponding `KeyframeProperty`s.
-This information will likely not be important to you unless you are making very complex animations, so don't worry if it doesn't make any sense.

 ````javascript
 actor.keyframe(1000, {